wakkihaya/neurotechjp/src/md/en/blog/chibuk-blueberry.md

 &nbsp;

-Blueberry is one example of a company that has successfully transformed itself from a research-oriented company to an everyday-use company. fNIRS devices have **traditionally been expensive, helmet-shaped devices for researchers**.
+Blueberry is one example of a company that has successfully transformed itself from a research-oriented company to an everyday-use consumer oriented company. fNIRS devices have **traditionally been expensive, helmet-shaped devices for researchers**.

 > The majority of fNIRS technology to date has been done more on the research side.
 > So there's a variety of research devices that are in the high $1,000 category, that provides a very well attenuated signal for a researcher.
 But, they're kind of like a full head setup.

 &nbsp;

-Chibuk explained to me that the fNIRS technology is **smaller and more portable than EEG and allows for longer monitoring times**.
+Chibuk explained to me that the fNIRS technology is **smaller and more portable than EEG and allows for a longer monitoring time**.

 > Blueberry started with trying to understand how a person's mind changes throughout the day.
 And to be able to capture some sort of signal that represents a person's mind or perceived kind of mental activity, the sensing kind of format needed to be small enough and work in many environments.
 > So fNIRS is perfectly suited for that kind of use case of a sensor that **can be worn throughout the entirety of the day**, and measure longer form change in brain activity.
 > EEG is more suited for kind of immediate reaction-based measurements, whereas fNIRS will give a better indication of **a longer trend line or changes over**.

 > Also, the main differentiators between Bluberry and other kinds of EEG devices are the ability to wear it in a format that can be **modular and small**, and are not specific or need to be in a large headband or over the ear headphones.
-> Because it is this little pod, it can be attached to glasses, or you could attach it to headphones, or you could wear it in a headband, but you're not constrained to wearing a massive device.
+> Because it is a little pod of this size, it can be attached to glasses, or you could attach it to headphones, or you could wear it in a headband, but you're not constrained to wearing a massive device.
 > You can take the thing off and put it in your pocket, which you can't really do with any EEG devices.
 So **the size** and the kind of **portability** of it is the main benefit.

 In addition, fNIRS-based devices are relatively **cheaper** to make than EEG-based devices, and Blueberry's device can be purchased for only $195. fNIRS-based devices will become cheaper in the future, Chibuk said.